 Workshop Review – Telling Your Story

-- Beneath the core narrative, there are story beats which can be broken out and told at different times on different channels, such as social media.
+- Beneath the core narrative, there are story beats that can be broken out and told at different times on different channels, such as social media.

 - We talked about Andrew Stanton (the Pixar writer) as a reference.
-Stanton believes that: “Change is fundamental in story.
-If things go static, stories die, because life never static”.
-See also Pixar’s 22 rules of story.
+Stanton believes that: “Change is fundamental in a story.
+If things go static, stories die because life is never static”.
+See also Pixar’s 22 rules of storytelling.

 - It’s OK for point of view to evolve and develop over time, which gives you the freedom to iterate.

 - The most personal story is the most universal